Rilonacept (By injection)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have an immune system problem, diabetes, or asthma.
-Tell your doctor if you have any kind of infection, HIV or AIDS, hepatitis, tuberculosis (TB), or if you have been in close contact with someone who has TB.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have asthma, diabetes, a weak immune system, or any kind of infection, HIV or AIDS, hepatitis, or tuberculosis (TB).

-- Using this medicine may increase your risk of certain types of cancer.
-Talk with your doctor about this risk.
+- This medicine may increase your risk of serious infections or cancer.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.